Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Februari 2025 16.24.44 UTC
+- WIB: Selasa, 4 Februari 2025 17.27.24 UTC
-- WITA: Selasa, 4 Februari 2025 17.24.44 UTC
+- WITA: Selasa, 4 Februari 2025 18.27.24 UTC
-- WIT: Selasa, 4 Februari 2025 18.24.44 UTC
+- WIT: Selasa, 4 Februari 2025 19.27.24 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: inspirational
+Kategori: motivational